m-reza-rahman/java-on-app-service/README.md

 * Deploying a Spring Boot application using Java SE on App Service.
 The [spring-boot](/spring-boot) folder shows how this is done.
 * Deploying a Jakarta EE application using JBoss EAP on App Service.
 The [jakartaee](/jakartaee) folder shows how this is done.
 * Deploying a Spring Framework application using Tomcat on App Service.
 The [tomcat](/tomcat) folder shows how this is done.

-## To Do
-* Switch to managed identity authentication.